 Disclosure: this post may contain affiliate links, which means I may make a commission if you decide to make a purchase through one of my links, at no cost to you.

 I’ve always wanted to post a lengthy tutorial, along with a dedicated video series, to help beginners get a good foundation to start their cross stitching journey.
-And while I’d still like to do that someday, I realized that it’s going to require a lot more time than I can dedicate right now… so it’s better to give you a good place to begin than nothing at all!
-Below, you’ll find a quick-start guide to get you started with your first pattern.
+That will all take time to bring together, but for now, I’ve created a quick-start guide that anyone can use!
+Below, you’ll find the most important tips to get you started with your first pattern.
 Just click on the table of contents to jump down to each section (if you’ve done cross stitch before but need a refresher, this will work for that too).
 Enjoy!

 Preview some of my patterns available in the video below:

 The Beginner’s Guide to How to Cross Stitch